kimbente/svgd/README.md

 The code is based on
 - [Dilin Wang's original implementation](https://github.com/dilinwang820/Stein-Variational-Gradient-Descent/blob/master/python/svgd.py)
+    - The use a single function to return the kernel and its gradient to avoid duplicate computations.
 - [Stratis Markou's random walks blogpost on SVGD](https://github.com/stratisMarkou/random-walks/blob/master/random-walks/book/papers/svgd/svgd.ipynb)
     - however this implementation does not use the anatlytically derived gradient of the kernel as the repulsive term
     - this implementation also does not use the median heuristic but a fixed lengthscale i.e. bandwidth.